schwarzbox/Fct/README.md

 reduce - call a function to each element in the table to reduce the table to a single value.

-compose - return complex function constructed from two simple.
+compose - return function constructed from two functions provided in args.

-randkey, randval - return random key/value from given table.
+randkey, randval - return random key/value from the given table.

-shuffle - return the mixed version of given table.
+shuff - return the mixed version of given table.

+shuffknuth - return mixed version of given table (faster then shuff but only for number indexes).

 test - examples.